Omnia Protocol Whitepaper

 Also, mining/staking nodes can earn extra revenue beyond block/stake rewards by coupling to Omnia infrastructure in the same way as the non-mining entities would do.

-Omnia infrastructure consists of blockchain nodes and privacy relayers which act as decentralized API gateways for accessing the blockchain.
+OMNIA infrastructure consists of blockchain nodes and a multi-descentralized layer which act as decentralized API gateways for accessing the blockchain.

 Node owners can register their nodes through a simple-to-use web interface provided by Omnia.
-Consequently, these nodes are indexed by the relayers who leverage mixnets to protect privacy.
+Consequently, these nodes are indexed by the relayers who leverage security controls.

 The users of Omnia can customize their own subscription plan, depending on their blockchain request rate needs.
 As a result, users receive access to secure RPC endpoints (either HTTP or WSS) for any of the blockchain networks that we support.